martinmikesCCS/expo-beacon/README.md

 # expo-beacon

-An Expo module for scanning, pairing, and monitoring iBeacons in React Native apps.
+An Expo module for scanning, pairing, and monitoring iBeacons and Eddystone beacons in React Native apps.

-- **Scan** for nearby iBeacons via a one-shot or continuous BLE scan
+- **Scan** for nearby iBeacons and Eddystone beacons via one-shot or continuous BLE scans
 - **Pair** specific beacons for persistent tracking across app restarts
 - **Monitor** paired beacons in the background with enter/exit callbacks
 - **Distance events** fired continuously while a monitored beacon is in range